mitchness/DoorDilemma/README.md

           Their MOM rushes to the scene.

-          MOM
+          MOM - to Larry
-          Your SO good with kids.
+          Your soooo good with kids.

+          MOM - to Kids
+          Come on.
+Let's go!

           Larry glares, wheezing.

 * Scene 5 – Elevator Duel